 Visiting Alaska has been at the top of my bucket list for a long time, but as someone who gets cold easily and doesn’t *love* being wet, packing was giving me a little anxiety.
-If nothing else, the weather is consistent in the springtime (we visited at the end of May).
+If nothing else, the weather is consistent in the springtime (Billy and I visited at the end of May).
 Almost every day had highs in the mid 50s and lows in the upper 40s with a good chance of rain mixed in about half the time.

->

-> We also went on a lot of ~excursions~ for this trip, so I had to actually bring some gear instead of just things for lounging on the beach.
+We also went on a lot of ~excursions~ for this trip, so I had to actually bring some gear instead of just things for lounging on the beach.
 This meant my normal quest to fit everything in one carry on was not gonna happen.
-Still, we were flying Delta and didn’t want to shell out a ton in baggage fees, so we got all the gear and extra layers we both needed into one additional medium-sized duffle bag that we checked.
+Still, we were flying Delta and didn’t want to shell out a ton in baggage fees, so we managed to get all the gear and extra layers we both needed into one additional medium-sized duffle bag that we checked.

->

-> So, what did I actually pack?
+So, what did I actually pack?
 A lot of layers.
 Waterproof shoes and a jacket.
 Here’s the whole run-down:

 Shirts and Tops